 Profits from the Local Hospice Lottery help towards St Vincent’s Hospice’s running costs and provides a regular stream of income which they can rely on receiving, each and every month.
 Not only does this help to provide essential care and support to local families right now, it also enables the Hospice to plan and develop their services for the future.

-Since 1997 Local Hospice Lottery has contributed in excess of £37 million to hospice care.
-In 2020 for each £1 entry in the weekly draw Local Hospice Lottery gave an average of 68p to hospice care.
-St Vincent’s Hospice is one of a number of hospices throughout Great Britain supported by Local Hospice Lottery.
-Local Hospice Lottery will give between 55% and 80% of profits from individuals playing in support of St Vincent’s Hospice to St Vincent’s Hospice.
-This is expected to be at least £750,000 over 5 years from April 2020.
+Local Hospice Lottery will give between 60% and 80% of profits from individuals playing in support of St Vincent’s Hospice to St Vincent’s Hospice.
+This is expected to be at least £900,000 over five years from April 2022.

 For more information about the services provided by St Vincent’s Hospice and the other ways you can help: